StarGazerM/vscode-hol/README.md

 - `alt+h g`: set selected code as goal
 - `alt+h p`: print current goal
 - `alt+h e`: apply selected code as a HOL tactic

+## THINGS TO HAVE

+- unicode replace
+- function in emacs hol-mode
+- make some thing like proof genral....
+- good linting and auto-complete